About Mange

 Because demodex mange is often associated with the hormones of puberty, this disease is most common in puppies between 4 and 16 months of age.

-The diagnostic technique for detecting demodex mange is the same as for sarcoptic mange; we can usually find it easily from skin scrapings looked at under a microscope.
+The diagnostic technique for detecting demodex mange is the same as for sarcoptic mange; we can usually find it from skin scrapings looked at under a microscope.

 Treatment of Demodex: